Who We Are

 Gordon WongManager, College Organizing

 Gordon joined ONE in the summer of 2014 as a Manager for College Organizing.
-In this role, he works to recruit, train, and support ONE’s campus leaders around the country.
+In this role, he works to recruit, train, and support ONE’s Campus Leaders around the country.
 Gordon graduated from the College of the Holy Cross in 2011 with a degree in Religious Studies and a concentration in Asian Studies.
-Prior to joining ONE, Gordon was a Recruitment Associate at Catholic Volunteer Network.
-Additionally, he has worked with the campus program at Oxfam America, spent a year as a community organizer in Chicago, worked on political campaigns in Colorado and Massachusetts.
-Gordon hails from Boston, Massachusetts and though he doesn’t have a Boston accent he has been known to sleep talk in Mandarin and Cantonese.
+Prior to joining ONE, Gordon was a Recruitment Associate at the Catholic Volunteer Network.
+Additionally, he has worked with the campus program at Oxfam America, spent a year as a community organizer in Chicago, and worked on political campaigns in Colorado and Massachusetts.
+Gordon hails from Boston, Massachusetts and although he doesn’t have a Boston accent he has been known to sleep talk in Mandarin and Cantonese.
 He enjoys cooking and baking, jamming on his guitar, and hopes to one day operate a bubble tea cart on the National Mall.Read more +

 Fady TawadrousManager, College Organizing